The Alabama Teaching and Certification Resource

 - I want to be a teacher and have a degree, but not in education: Learn about Alabama’s Alternative Certification Process and Programs

-- I have a teaching degree and am interested in more education: Learn about Master’s Degree Education Programs or Doctorate Education Programs and Information
+- I have a teaching degree and am interested in more education: Learn about Master’s Degree Education Programs, Education Specialist Programs, or Doctorate Education Programs

 - I want to explore substitute teaching: Learn about Substitute Teacher Opportunities